SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 ### Presentation

-The Presentation layer is where the user interface is implemented.
+The Presentation layer is where the system is interacted with.
+This might be via a Web API, a GUI, or a CLI.

 This layer is dependent on the Application layer & the Infrastructure layer.

 The Presentation layer's sole responsibility is to interface with the UI (e.g. ASP.NET Core Web API, or a GUI) - and map directly to and from the application layer.
 This layer should not contain any business logic, and should not be dependent on any external items.